klu2/structurizr-dsl-antlr/README.md

 The package ```structurizr-dsl``` from https://github.com/structurizr/java is a fully working parser maintained by the Structurizr team.
 It comes dependency-free and therefore has its own lexer and parser implementation.

 Using ANTLR as a parser generator, we can define a grammar for the DSL and generate the lexer and parser classes.
-This would have two benefits:
+This would have some benefits:

 * Much lesser code to maintain as there is no hand-written lexer and parser anymore
 * ANTLR is a well-known and widely used tool for parsing